jueves, 4 de agosto de 1994

 Vladimir Volegov)

-I broke the silent symphony of cowardly frustrations
+I broke the mute symphony of cowardly frustrations,

-and thousands of poems I was happy to shout;
+and thousands of poems I shouted in joy;

-but since even your ear did not survive,
+but since even your ear did not endure them,

-like stones, on the shore of the Guayas they will stay.
+like stones, they will remain upon the shore of the Guayas.

-and with the same care of who sows a flower;
+with the same care as one who sows a flower;

 was the last vulnerable illusion of my heart.

-the starry nights that my being missed you
+the starry nights my being longed for you,

-the tenderness in which your eyes got drunk:
+the tenderness in which I was intoxicated by your gaze—

-Because so much hate made me write this thing
+For so much hatred compelled me to write this piece

-for whom I loved and did not know how to love;
+for one I loved who did not know how to love;